hkzorman/advanced_npc/README.md

 __Version 1.0__

+NPCs has the following abilities:
+- [x] Inventory: a 16 slot custom inventory, with methods to add, check and remove items.
+- [x] Flags: a simple table that can hold different variables.
+They can be used to drive events.
+- [x] Actions: a queue that can contain a set of specific actions that execute at fixed timer interval.

 __Phase 1__: Gifts and relationships: In progress
 - [x] NPCs should be able to receive items
 - [x] NPCs will have favorite and disliked items